EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 > Over time state is modified/created/removed in order to keep up with changes.

-In event-sourcing this concept is turned upside-down.
+In event sourcing this concept is turned upside-down.
 The model is constructed using events that describe things that have happened in the past.
 In order to get to the current state, all the events needed to make the next move are replayed.
 These events give our model the information to base new decisions on.